 Rare Disease Day is an international day celebrated in over 100 countries to raise awareness amongst the general public, the clinical community, and decision-makers about rare diseases and their impact on people affected and their families.
 At Royal Holloway we have celebrated the day since 2011 by inviting sixth form, college and secondary school students, and members of the public to attend lectures, an exhibition and to get hands-on experience in our labs.
-2020 has been our 10th year of celebrating this special day - we hope you'll be able to join us in 2021!

 In Europe, a rare disease is defined as one which affects fewer than 1 in 2,000 people.
 Most rare diseases are genetic.
 While each of them is rare, there are over 9,600 rare diseases, which together affect 3.5 million people in the UK at some point in their lives, taking 20% of all health care costs.
 Rare diseases are a serious health concern and an international priority, but unfortunately often very little is known about them by health professionals and the public alike.